 Kluber gets 9th win, Indians beat Brewers 3-2

-CLEVELAND (AP) — Corey Kluber scattered seven hits in seven strong innings and moved into a tie for the American League lead with his ninth win, and the Cleveland Indians beat the Milwaukee Brewers 3-2 on Tuesday night.
+CLEVELAND (AP) Corey Kluber is looking like a Cy Young Award winner again.

+Cleveland’s ace scattered seven hits in seven strong innings and moved into a tie for the American League lead with his ninth win, and the Indians beat the Milwaukee Brewers 3-2 on Tuesday night.

+”He’s such a pro,” Indians manager Terry Francona said. ”I’m sure he’s fun to catch because he’s in such command of what he’s doing.”

 Kluber (9-2) gave up a run, struck out seven and didn’t walk a batter for the fifth straight start, a stretch of 35 1/3 innings.
 The right-hander is tied with New York’s Luis Severino for the league lead in wins.